-South Africa's parliament set to elect a new President after Zuma quits
+Cyril Ramaphosa confirmed as South African President

 "Even though I disagree with the decision of the Leadership of my organization, I have always been a disciplined member of the ANC," he added.

-Maimane said the Democratic Alliance would be seeking to dissolve parliament to get a fresh mandate from South African voters.
+Ramaphosa left government afterward and made his fortune in the business world.

-"We don't believe Cyril Ramaphosa is the solution for South Africa.
-So initially we propose that parliament must be dissolved so that we can go back and get a fresh mandate from the people of South Africa because we think that the ANC has been complicit in defending Jacob Zuma and without doubt we will put forward a candidate," Maimane said.
+However, since returning to public life he has spoken out against corruption in the country and has found significant support in urban areas, in the business community and among ANC stalwarts

-A second chance at the presidency
+Second chance at the presidency

-Ramaphosa was elected to head the African Nation Congress in December with a pledge to tackle corruption and the myriad of other problems facing the country.
+Ramaphosa was elected to head the ANC in December with a pledge to tackle corruption and the myriad of other problems facing the country.

 "We want to clean up South Africa so that we can begin to make it more attractive to investors but at the same time to deal with the issues that are impeding growth," Ramaphosa told CNN's Christiane Amanpour in an interview last month.